-In response to the COVID-19 pandemic, the State of Maine has instituted policies for some out-of-state visitors, or Maine residents returning to the state, that may affect your visit to our community, and all other communities in Maine, this summer.
-Please keep the following information in mind as you finalize travel plans for Summer 2020.
+In response to the COVID-19 pandemic, the State of Maine has instituted policies for some out-of-state visitors, or Maine residents returning to the state, that may affect your visit to our community, and all other communities in Maine, this year.
+Please keep the following information in mind as you finalize travel plans for 2020.

 What To Do When You Arrive

 Those who travel to Biddeford come to enjoy our scenery, our outdoors, our restaurants, and our shops.
 They neither want to quarantine upon arrival nor want to risk their own health when venturing out in places with visitors from across the nation.

 The State of Maine’s "Keep Maine Healthy" initiative offers alternatives to a 14-day quarantine period.
 Individuals who do not follow the procedures below continue to be required to quarantine for 14 days upon arrival in Maine.

-- The State will exempt residents of Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey from any testing and quarantine requirements altogether.
+- The State will exempt residents of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey from any testing and quarantine requirements altogether.

 VISITORS FROM STATES NOT LISTED ABOVE

 - The State will allow adults who obtain and receive a negative COVID-19 test no later than 72 hours prior to arrival to forgo the 14-day quarantine upon arrival in Maine.
 Individuals may be tested in Maine, but they must quarantine while awaiting the results.
 Testing for children 18 years and younger who are travelling with adults is not required.